js-data/js-data-repo-tools/README.md

 * [License](#license)

 ## Quick Start
-Install into a repository: `npm i --save-dev js-data-repo-tools`
+Install into a repository: `npm i --save-dev @js-data/repo-tools`

 And update your scripts in `package.json`: